OxalisCommunity/oxalis/doc/installation.md

 * Create `OXALIS_HOME` directory to hold configuration files, certificates etc
 * Add `OXALIS_HOME` environment variable to reference that directory

-All of these must be installed properly, i.e. make sure that the binaries are available from your command line.
+All of these must be installed properly, i.e. make sure the binaries are available from your command line.

 ## Checklist